 Someone comes to your home to conduct an inspection, but asks for money before starting.
 Federal and state workers do not ask for—or accept—money.
 FEMA representatives will never charge for disaster assistance, home inspections, or for help filling out applications.
 Stay alert for false promises to speed up the insurance, disaster assistance, or building permit process.

 To dispel some of the false rumors circulating on the internet and social media, we also have a dedicated website to address some of the most common themes.
-To get the most accurate information from trusted sources visit our rumor control pages for Hurricane Florence.
+To get the most accurate information from trusted sources visit our rumor control pages for Hurricane Florence, and Hurricane Michael.

 How to Report Suspicious Activity or Fraud